MeikeWortman/Assignment_3/README.md

 - compute_high_adoption_prob
   - computes high adoption probability

+## State-Dependent Subsidy (Adoption-Based)
+`In addition to the built-in time-based subsidy policies, we evaluate a state-dependent subsidy that activates when EV adoption reaches specific diffusion stages rather than  fixed time steps.`
+`The subsidy is active only when the adoption fraction ` `𝑋(𝑡) lies within a predefined interval (early, mid, or late adoption).` `When active, the policy temporarily increases the EV coordination payoff (a0) with subsidy intensities ` `Δ𝑎0∈{0.15,0.30}Δa0.`
+`Outside the adoption window, parameters revert to baseline values.`

+`Experiments run for T = 200 steps, average over 30 stochastic trials, and use a logit decision rule (tau = 2.0).`

+`The subsidy comparison focuses on Barabási–Albert (BA) and Erdős–Rényi (ER) networks, which exhibit slower diffusion and stronger coordination barriers than Watts–Strogatz networks.
+Due to computational constraints, these networks form the main basis for policy comparison.
+All resulting figures are saved to plots/.`

 ---
 If you need an additional plot style, experiment type, or policy, add a new DataFrame builder in `ev_experiments.py` and a companion function in `ev_plotting.py` to keep computation and visualization cleanly separated.